thauling/angular-frontend2/readthistoo.md

-# this app is based on three tutorials:
+# this app is based on three tutorials (code has been adapted to suit the needs of the assigment and supplemented by own code):
 https://www.tutofox.com/angular/fullstack-crud-app-angular-10-laravel-8-mysql/ for recipe funtionality and https://www.bezkoder.com/angular-13-form-validation/ for user login/ registration functionality https://www.positronx.io/angular-jwt-user-authentication-tutorial/ for login/ registration/ auth functionality

-example url:
+## example EDAMAM url:

  https://api.edamam.com/api/recipes/v2?type=public&beta=false
  &q=chicken